MSantoso52/Analyzing_Customer_Buying_Behavior/README.md

-# Data Engineering Project: Analyzing Customer Buying Behavior in Retail
+# Analyzing Customer Buying Behavior in Retail
 Building an end-to-end data pipeline for analyzing customer buying behavior using a public dataset on online retail transactions

 # *Project Overview*